Kaosarah/DannyMa_week2_challenge/README.md

 ![Screenshot (215)](https://user-images.githubusercontent.com/109418747/194886962-91ac0048-10b3-41ea-8a22-fc7bea558b2a.png)

 ```
- --What was the difference between the longest and shortest delivery times for all orders?
+ --3.
+What was the difference between the longest and shortest delivery times for all orders?

 SELECT  MAX(CAST(SUBSTRING([duration],1,2) AS INT))- MIN (CAST(SUBSTRING([duration],1,2) AS INT)) time_difference
 FROM